 Before we get into the nitty gritty of how to best implement these tactics, it’s helpful to know that the future is not all doom and gloom.
 On a positive note, the CCI report did find that commercial construction contractors were slowly growing more optimistic based on the improvement of three leading indicators.
 Scores for revenue expectations, the likelihood of new opportunities, and a leveling off of backlog all rose over the last quarter.

-Now with that upbeat bit of news, let’s dig in.
+Now with that upbeat bit of news, let’s dig in on how to find skilled construction workers.

 Connect with Skilled Construction Labor Through Social Media